Alllpacka/VaultRepo/Englisch/Presentation/STEM careers.md

 ## Table of content
 - popularity of STEM careers
 - career prospects of STEM graduates
-- pros and cons of
+- pros and cons
+---